-This Fabric Mug Rug tutorial is a quick and easy DIY sewing and craft project that takes less than one hour to make and uses minimal supplies.
+If you’re looking for easy sewing projects for beginners, this Fabric Mug Rug tutorial takes less than one hour to complete and uses minimal supplies.

 Mug rugs have been around for years, but recently this quick and easy DIY sewing project has been gaining momentum.The reason is because it uses minimal supplies and the design options are endless.